BG-RyanM/dispatchio/README.md

 ### Message listener

-Message listeners receive messages from the message dispatcher, according to the type of message or its destination.
+Message listeners receive messages from the message dispatcher, according to their destination.
 Once a message is received, the listener can pass it on to a registered callback function, place it on a queue for later access, or send it to another listener.

 A listener must be given a unique destination ID in order for the dispatcher to recognize it.
 Usually, this ID should be the same as a source ID registered with the message dispatcher.
 If a listener doesn't have a unique ID, it still may handle messages, but the dispatcher won't be aware of it.
 However, listeners can be aware of each other and chained together.

+As a convenience, listeners can be configured to acknowledge certain messages automatically.

 ### Message